Is your library an Internet Service Provider (ISP)?

 The important words are "a provider of online services or network access."
 That's pretty broad.
 This is not necessarily bad news, though -- it means libraries have a choice.

-The DMCA gives ISPs some protection from the usual remedies that a copyright owner is entitled to when his or her rights have been infringed.
-For example, a copyright owner whose rights have been infringed can ask the court to award it a lot of money - either the amount by which the owner was actually harmed, such as the value of lost sales or lost licensing revenues (the "actual damages"), or any amount within the range that the statute says an owner is entitled to ("statutory damages") depending on whether the infringer knew good and well that what he or she was doing was wrong, or was truly unaware and had good reason to think the infringing actions were authorized as a fair use.
+The DMCA gives ISPs some protection from the usual remedies that a copyright owner is entitled to when their rights have been infringed.
+For example, a copyright owner whose rights have been infringed can ask the court to award it a lot of money - either actual damages or statutory damages, depending on whether the infringer knew good and well that what they were doing was wrong, or was truly unaware and had good reason to think the infringing actions were authorized as a fair use.
 Copyright owners are also entitled to certain kinds of injunctions: court orders that bar the infringer from carrying out actions in the future that would create similar problems for the copyright owner or others.
 The DMCA takes away from copyright owners most of these remedies on the condition that ISPs agree to help the copyright owner get infringing works off the web as quickly as possible.
 In effect, it creates a different way other than lawsuits for copyright owners and ISPs to handle alleged infringements involving materials passing through or residing on ISP's network servers.

 The DMCA provides liability limitations for the following kinds of activities:

-Who should be involved in the decision whether to register an agent and in training the agent to respond to infringement notices?
-This involves reducing the risk of legal liability, so good candidates to make the decision would be your library's risk managers or legal department and your administrators who oversee fiscal responsibilities.
+Whether or not to register an agent and comply with DMCA involves reducing the risk of legal liability, so good candidates to make the decision would be your library's risk managers or legal department and your administrators who oversee fiscal responsibilities.
 You may also need technical support, someone who understands and can identify the activities covered by the DMCA that the library is undertaking.

 Questions to guide decision making